JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 6. Repeat ordinary phone scan/cancel/retry and signal-loss recovery after returning to the phone.
 Report any deviations and which device/app was open at the time.

-### Forward-transfer callback wait removed
+### Earlier experiment: forward-transfer callback wait removed (superseded)

 The first switching test reported “Watch / transfer pending” and a need to cycle iPhone Bluetooth.
 That header also appeared after successful activation, so it could not identify where the transaction was waiting.
 It now distinguishes preparation, Watch selection and return; the separate status text shows progress.
-At the user's request, forward transfer no longer waits for a disconnect callback.
+At that checkpoint, forward transfer stopped waiting for a disconnect callback.
+The wait has since been restored; see the later checkpoint below.
 The phone still disables collection before activating Watch and requests radio release, but does not claim the system released the physical link.
 Return to phone retains confirmed Watch release.
 Hardware validation of this revision is pending.